eliasb/lsc/README.txt

+//Rename the file "C:\phpdesktop-chrome\www\index.php" to "C:\phpdesktop-chrome\www\index2.php"

+//Create a new "C:\phpdesktop-chrome\www\index.php" file and add the following line to it:
+<script>window.location = 'lsc/lsc-preacher-list.php'</script>

-//Edit the "phpdesktop-chrome\php\php.ini" and enable the extension:
+//Edit the "phpdesktop-chrome\php\php.ini" and add the following line to the end of the "; Extensions" section: extension=php_mbstring.dll

-extension=php_mbstring.dll

-//Edit the file "phpdesktop-chrome\settings.json" and change the default window size to the following:
+//Edit the file "phpdesktop-chrome\settings.json" and change the "main_window" "default_size" to the following value:

 "default_size": [800, 600],